MalihehIzadi/ml4se/index.md

 ### Exam day
 * 22/01 at 11:30 AM: Submit final project presentations to BrightSpace
-* 22/01 at 13:45 PM: Final project presentations in Hall D@ta
+* 22/01 at 13:45 PM: Final project presentations in Hall D@ta and Pi